hapijs/hapi/API.md

     - `maxBytes` - limits the size of incoming payloads to the specified byte count.
       Allowing very large payloads may cause the server to run out of memory.
 Defaults to `1048576` (1MB).
-    - `client` - payload reception timeout in milliseconds.
+    - `timeout` - payload reception timeout in milliseconds.
 Sets the maximum time allowed for the client to transmit the request payload (body) before giving up and responding with a Request Timeout (408) error response.
 Set to `false` to disable.
 Defaults to `10000` (10 seconds).
     - `uploads` - the directory used for writing file uploads.
 Defaults to `os.tmpDir()`.
     - `failAction` - determines how to handle payload parsing errors.
 Allowed values are: